redFrik/supercolliderStandaloneRPI1/BUILDING_NOTES.md

 My own additional notes for this git repository...

 * note which git commit was used in README.md
-* note which raspbian image was used in README.md
+* note which system image was used in README.md
 * copy the files over to laptop...
   * `cd supercolliderStandaloneRPI1`
   * `scp pi@raspberrypi.local:supercolliderStandaloneRPI1/sc* .`